abuzarhamza/plugin_where_is_my_ram/README.md

 3. **Pin Extension**:

    - Click the puzzle piece icon in Chrome toolbar
-   - Find "Where Did My RAM Go?" and click the pin icon
+   - Find "Where Did My RAM Go? 🐑" and click the pin icon
    - The sheep icon will now appear in your toolbar

 ### Method 2: Package and Install